palomaquiroz/RocketNewsProject/README.md

   * 'subscription.css' that contains all of the styles for the subscription form of 'subscription.html'
   * 'desktop.css' that has all the media queries for the desktop version of both pages.
 * An 'images' folder that contains all of the images used in the page.
-* A JS folder that contains the 'subscription-validation.js' file with all of the validation functions for the form's inputs.
+* A JS folder that contains the 'subscription-validation.js' file with all of the validation functions for the form's inputs and the fetch function for sending data to the server.

 The layout was designed using the concept of Mobile First.
 It also uses flexbox for responsivity, and it has a media query breakpoint for differentiate the mobile from the desktop version.

 ### Clarifications
 * If you had any ad-blocker extension installed in your browser, you won't be able to see the Ads.
 You'll need to stop it to see them.